 1. No Longer Having Medical or Credit Card Debt

 It’s shocking how much medical debt has an effect on Americans, but it’s typically the No. 1 reason people file for bankruptcy.
-If you qualify for Chapter 7 bankruptcy, referred to as a “liquidation” bankruptcy, it wipes out all of your unsecured debts, like credit card and medical debt.
-However, you’ll still be on the hook for certain debts, such as student loan and tax debt.
+If you qualify for Chapter 7 bankruptcy, referred to as a “liquidation” bankruptcy, it wipes out most of your unsecured debts, like credit card and medical debt.
+Some types of debt, such as student loan and tax debt, are treated differently.
+But, that doesn’t necessarily mean they aren’t dischargeable.
+Some types of older tax debt can be discharged.
+And new guidance issued in 2022 has made it easier for many borrowers to discharge federal student loan debt.

 2. Keeping Your House